Remedy Drive: Resuscitate (2012–2013)

-Commodity
+Commodity (2014–2015)

 In 2014, David Zach stated that Commodity would be a counter-trafficking album to fight for freedom.
 The album was inspired by David Zach's work with The Exodus Road and his undercover work in Southeast Asia to deliver impoverished youth from child slavery.
 The album also marked the first time David Zach had spoken to his brother Philip Zach in almost three years, who would also act as the producer and collaborator for the new album.
 This new album saw the band moving towards an independent path.
 Kickstarter was utilized to raise funding for the new album to reach listeners.
 Donations were accepted beginning on May 1 and the end of the donation period was May 31.
 The Commodity Kickstarter page was seeking $20,000 and the goal was surpassed and concluded having made $27,710.
 The first single was Commodity released on April 9 and it spent 16 weeks at number 1 on Christian rock radio.
 The album was released on September 23, 2014.
-In 2014 Dave Mohr left the band and was followed by Tim Buell in 2015.
+In 2014, Dave Mohr left the band and was followed by Tim Buell in 2015.

-Hope's Not Giving Up
+Hope's Not Giving Up (2016)

 Hope's Not Giving Up was released independently on September 2, 2016, and has new recordings of alternate versions 10 of their songs.

-The North Star
+The North Star (2017–2018)

 In 2017, the band started another Kickstarter campaign to raise $20,000 to produce a second counter-trafficking album.
 It was successful having raised $37,361.
 It was released on January 12, 2018.

+Imago Amor and Living Room Anthology, Vol. 1 (2019–2021)

+On May 19, 2020, Remedy Drive released an album in digital-only format, titled Living Room Anthology, Vol. 1, which featured piano and vocal-only versions of 9 other songs of theirs, as well as 2 additional unreleased songs.
+On January 29, 2021, the band released their third counter-trafficking album titled Imago Amor.
+On February 17, 2021, an acoustic edition of the song "Lovely" from Imago Amor was released via YouTube.

+Scars to Prove It (2022–present)

+On November 18, 2022, Remedy Drive released a single titled "Empress in Exile".
+On August 18, 2023, a second single, "Begin Again" was released.
+In 2024, Remedy Drive released four more singles, "Real Life" on April 12, "Steady" on May 31, "Lights Up" on July 12, and "Scars" on August 9.

+In July, 2024, Remedy Drive announced via their website that Scars to Prove It comes out in August.
+On August 30, 2024, Scars to Prove It was released, featuring the last four singles, as well as alternate versions of "Empress in Exile" and "Begin Again".

+For the 10th anniversary of Commodity, a limited-edition vinyl copy of the album was released.